taufik-nurrohman/markdown/README.md

   </tbody>
 </table>

-FYI, this format should also be valid for average Markdown files.
+FYI, this pattern should also be valid for average Markdown files.
 And so it will be gracefully degraded when parsed by other Markdown converters.

 ### List Block